 The Sea Pines Resort - Hilton Head Island, SC

-Located on the southern tip of Hilton Head Island, The Sea Pines Resort is a barrier Island retreat.
-The 5200-acre resort encompasses villas, homes and the luxurious Inn at Harbour Town.
-14 miles of winding, Spanish moss draped nature trails, unspoiled Atlantic coastline and the legendary Harbour Town Golf Links, combine to create unforgettable vacations.
+Located on the southern tip of Hilton Head Island, SC, The Sea Pines Resort is a barrier Island retreat.
+The beautiful Lowcountry resort offers villas, homes and the luxurious Inn & Club at Harbour Town.
+Fourteen miles of winding, Spanish moss-draped nature trails, unspoiled Atlantic coastline and the legendary Harbour Town Golf Links, combine to create unforgettable vacations.

-Rich in Lowcountry tradition, gracious Southern hospitality and world-class golf; The Sea Pines Resort is a self-contained golfer’s paradise.
-Guests will find accommodations ranging from the AAA Four Diamond luxury Inn at Harbour Town- a 2005 Conde Nast Gold List winner- to 400 villas, condos and homes with views of the ocean, fairways, lagoons and marshes.
-Guest enjoy first-class amenities including: exquisite dining, shopping in Harbour Town, top rated golf and tennis programs and instruction, as well as horseback riding, alligator and dolphin boat tours, EcoTours in the 605-acre forest preserve, relaxing on white sandy beaches or taking a dip in one of the resort’s pools.
+Guests enjoy first-class amenities including: exquisite dining, shopping in Harbour Town, top-rated golf and tennis programs and instruction, as well as horseback riding, alligator and dolphin boat tours, Eco-Adventures in the 605-acre forest preserve, relaxing on white sandy beaches or enjoying the world-class Sea Pines Beach Club.

 For more information and reservations, please call 1-800-SeaPines (732-7463).